 Customer journey and customer life cycle are widely confused terms.
 The easiest way to tell the difference is by understanding the perspective.

-Customer experience is your customers' perception of their experience with your brand and product.
-Unlike customer journey, customer experience is about what the customer feels throughout their path and not the hard facts of that path.
+The customer experience is your customers' perception of their experience with your brand and product.
+Unlike the customer journey, the customer experience is about what the customer feels throughout their path and not the hard facts of that path.

-Customer life cycle is the consumers’ path understood from the businesses’ perspective.
-It allows your teams to visualize the funnel customers go through and adjust your marketing, sales, and support actions to the specifics of each stage.
+The customer life cycle is the consumers’ path understood from the businesses’ perspective.
+It allows your teams to visualize the funnel customers go through and adjust your marketing, sales, and support actions to the character of each stage.

-Got it?
-Now, how can you map customer journey to provide the experience your customers dream about?
+So, how can you map the customer journey to provide the experience your customers dream about?